As a massage blogger and continuing education provider, I receive a lot of questions from people preparing to take a licensing exam.

 After I completed writing the study guide, practice questions and developing the site, I had a group of massage students audit the information and give me their feedback as they prepared for the MBLEx.
 The feedback was positive.

 Then I had one final experiment, taking the MBLEx myself.
 Studying with the package I had put together, I was able to walk into the Pearson Vue center feeling prepared and confident.
-A couple hours later I walked out with a passing score (817).
+A couple of hours later I walked out with a passing score (817).

 I feel extremely comfortable recommending the MBLEx and offering this product as an effective preparation tool.
 I have a lot of confidence in this program and you.